-- Course 582: (Fall of first year, 1 credit course).
+- Course 582: (Required in the Fall of the first year, 1 credit course).
 This consists of weekly lectures by different faculty members introducing their research.

-- Colloquium: Students should regularly attend the department colloquium (every Wednesday at 4pm), and hear invited speakers give introductory talks about a wide variety of research.
+- Colloquium: Students should regularly attend the department colloquium (Wednesdays at 4pm), and hear invited speakers give introductory talks about a wide variety of research.

 - Graduate student seminar: These regular talks, on Friday at 4pm, are given by upper-level graduate students who explain the work they are doing with their thesis advisors.